7 Best Libraries in The World

-7 Best Libraries in the World – If you like books, no matter the type of the library, you love them all.
+This article explores 7 best libraries in the world as well as some of the most beautiful libraries in the world where you should definitely visit if you love reading books and architecture.
+If you like books, no matter the type of the library, you love them all.
 People may not find libraries interesting anymore, however even in the digital era, you can still find many architecturally interesting libraries with interesting collections.
-The following 7 are libraries around the globe that deserve a better look.
+These beautiful libraries house some of the most unique pieces of history in them.
+Some books that are treasures to human history.

-The Yale University Beinecke Rare Book and Manuscript Library is the largest library in the world.
+The Yale University Beinecke Rare Book Library is one of the largest libraries in the world.
 Its purpose is to preserve rare books and manuscripts, hence makes it one of the best libraries worldwide.
 The library holds the works of authors such as D.H.
 Lawrence, Sinclair Lewis, Rudyard Kipling as well as Joseph Conrad.
 The central area has a glass walls and soft lighting to protect the collections from direct sun light.
 Open to public, the library’s main hall shows many of the library’s rare works.

 2. Library of Congress (USA)